gokiburikin/gkbrkn_noita/README.md

 Legendary wands can rarely be found in place of normal altar wands.
 These wands are specifically crafted builds that may or may not be editable.

 - **Wormhole**: A two-way teleport with a short delay between them.
 Useful for peeking around corners, getting into otherwise blocked spaces checking through thin walls, or temporarily escaping a dangerous situation.
+- **Telefragger**: A triggered triple cast teleport casted damage buffed teleport projectile.
+Shoot it near enemies to telefrag them.

 ## Random Start
 Options to start runs with random changes.
 All of these can be used separately or together.

 - **Random Wands**: Start with two randomly generated wands.
-- **Alternative Wand Generation**: Use my custom wand generation logic.
-Less predictable, potentially less usable wands.
+- **Alternative Wand Generation**: Generate random starting wands using less repetitive custom wand generation logic.
 - **Random Cape Colour**: Start with a randomly coloured cape.
 - **Random Starting Health**: Start with a random amount of health from 50 to 150.
 - **Random Flasks**: Start with a random assortment of flasks.